 - Open the cliconfg.exe tool >> Under Alias tab, add a new alias or change existing alias for your SharePoint farm (If your SharePoint farm uses SQL Alias already).

 - In my case: My old SQL Server is ‘AzSvrV18’ and I want to move all Databases to ‘SP16-SQL’.
 After restoring all SharePoint Databases on SP16-SQL, I created an alias on all SharePoint servers to make ‘AzSvrV18’ point to ‘SP16-SQL’.

 Here, we have created an alias for the new SQL instance and gave this alias the same name as the current instance of SQL Server that the SharePoint databases are hosted.
-Please note, alias can only be configured after the original SQL instance is stopped or Turned OFF to avoid any conflicts.
-Refer this article to configure SQL alias for SharePoint: How to Create SQL Server Alias for SharePoint
+Please note, an alias can only be configured after the original SQL instance is stopped or Turned OFF to avoid any conflicts.
+Refer to this article to configure SQL alias for SharePoint: How to Create SQL Server Alias for SharePoint?

 Step 4: Start All SharePoint Services

 Start all the services that we stopped.
 Use the article at Step-1 to start all SharePoint services.